 6. Health and safety

-From 31 May 2021, ‘workers’ as well as employees will gain the right not to be subjected to a detriment in health and safety cases.
-This is as per the draft Employment Rights Act 1996 (Protection from Detriment in Health and Safety Cases) (Amendment) Order 2021, which will confer on workers the right not be subjected to a detriment for leaving, or refusing to return, to their workplace in circumstances where they reasonably believe it would put themselves or others in serious or imminent danger, or for taking steps to protect themselves.
+Starting May 31, 2021, ‘workers’ will have the right to avoid detriment in health and safety cases.
+The draft Employment Rights Act 1996 (Protection from Detriment in Health and Safety Cases) (Amendment) Order 2021 grants workers the right to leave or refuse to return to their workplace if they reasonably believe it would endanger themselves or others.
+Additionally, it protects workers who take steps to protect themselves from such dangers.

 The Order is currently awaiting Parliamentary approval and is due to come into force on 31 May 2021.
 If accepted, the Order will allow workers to challenge the safety of a workplace and act accordingly, for example refusing to return until changes have been made.
 It will further protect workers from being docked wages or rights such as holiday pay as a result of their actions.